Anti Discrimination and Harassment

-We all love dogs and we would love for you to stop by the library while you are out for a walk with your dog.
-However, we ask you to leave your dog (unless a trained service dog) outside while you go into the library.
-Perhaps, a friend can stay outside with your dog or you can leash them outside by our Adirondack chairs.
+We would love for you to stop by the library while you are out for a walk with your dog.
+However, we ask you to leave your dog (unless a trained service dog) outside while you come into the library.
+Owners will be asked to remove any dog showing inappropriate behavior.

 Any funds given to the library will be spent in a time frame that works best for the library unless a date for spending the funds is stipulated at the time of donation.